cashbee-team/budgea_client/docs/AdministrationApi.md

   generate_keys: true, # BOOLEAN | if True, generate a rsa pair of keys so the client can be used to generate jwt user tokens (default: False)
   name: 'name_example', # String | name of client
   redirect_uri: 'redirect_uri_example', # String | redirect_uri
-  information: 'information_example', # String | custom information about the client
+  config: 'config_example', # String | custom config about the client
   expand: 'expand_example' # String |
 }